 On a computer, it will look like similar to this

-When in a video call the screen will look like this (though there may be less people in the call).
-Remember that on a computer, unless you maximise the screen you may not see the controls at the bottom unless you hover the mouse curser over them.
+When in a video call the screen will look like this (though there may be fewer people in the call).
+Remember that on a computer, unless you maximise the screen you may not see the controls at the bottom unless you hover the mouse cursor over them.

 The number of controls available to you, at the bottom of the screen, will depend on whether you are a presenter or attendee.

 For the introduction we will just look at the attendee screen.

 The controls you will see are: